thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/helm/azure/configure-deployment.md

 ### Configure AZ tools

-After installation is done, you need to log in to the cli using the next command:
+After installation is done, you need to login to the cli using the next command:

 ```bash
 az login